adamsilverstein/enhanced-harvest-time-tracker/README.md

 ### Installing the Enhanced Harvest Time Tracker: ###

  * Remove the existing harvest time tracker if already installed
- * Git pull the Enhanced Harvest Time Tracker - https://github.com/adamsilverstein/enhanced-harvest-time-tracker
+ * Git pull or download the Enhanced Harvest Time Tracker
  * Visit Chrome’s Extensions page: chrome://extensions/
  * Check ‘Developer mode’ in the upper right
  * To install: drag the extracted extension folder onto the Chrome Extensions page or click 'Load unpacked extension'